heythisisfun/hit-xiong-group/content/authors/jian-xiong/_index.md

     - course: BEng in Mechanical Engineering
       institution: Harbin Engineering University,China
       year: 2002
-email: ""
+email: "jx@hit.edu.cn"
 superuser: true
 user_groups:
   - Principal Investigators
 highlight_name: false
 ---

 Jian Xiong currently works at the Center for Composite Materials and Structures (CCMS), Harbin Institute of Technology.
-Prof.Xiong does research in Composite Sandwich Structures and Mechanics.
-Their current project is 'Mechanics of Advanced Lightweight Composite Sandwich Structures'.
+Prof.Xiong takes great interest in Mechanics of Lightweight Composite Materials and Structure (Composite Materials, Cellular Materials, Porous Materials, Biomaterials, Sandwich Panels, Lightweight Structures, Multifunctional Structures).
+Prof.Xiong earned his PhD in CCMS at Harbin Institute of Technology, wehere he later became an Assistant, Associate Professor and in 2015 appointed as a Full Professor.
+He was a Visiting Scholar at Northeaster University(USA), Siegen University(Germany), Rice University(USA) and also a Humboldt Research Fellow at Siegen University.